elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-essential-steps-in-designing-an-experiment.md

 url: /learn/biology/questions/what-are-the-essential-steps-in-designing-an-experiment
 score: -1.0
 related_article1:
-    id: 166930
+    id: 166912
-    title: How do hormonal regulation and nervous system control contribute to biological regulation?
+    title: >-
+        How do scientists analyze results to evaluate a hypothesis?
     subject: Biology
-    url: /learn/biology/questions/how-do-hormonal-regulation-and-nervous-system-control-contribute-to-biological-regulation
+    url: /learn/biology/questions/how-do-scientists-analyze-results-to-evaluate-a-hypothesis
 related_article2:
-    id: 166931
+    id: 166928
+    title: >-
-    title: What are the sensory mechanisms involved in detecting stimuli?
+        What are the mechanisms and processes involved in sexual reproduction?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-sensory-mechanisms-involved-in-detecting-stimuli
+    url: /learn/biology/questions/what-are-the-mechanisms-and-processes-involved-in-sexual-reproduction
 related_article3:
-    id: 166927
+    id: 166923
-    title: What are the methods and sources of nutrient acquisition in organisms?
+    title: >-
+        How do phenotypic differences contribute to variation in a population?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-methods-and-sources-of-nutrient-acquisition-in-organisms
+    url: /learn/biology/questions/how-do-phenotypic-differences-contribute-to-variation-in-a-population
 related_article4:
-    id: 166934
+    id: 166925
-    title: What factors influence differential reproductive success in natural selection?
+    title: >-
+        How is a phylogenetic tree constructed, and why is it important in biology?
     subject: Biology
-    url: /learn/biology/questions/what-factors-influence-differential-reproductive-success-in-natural-selection
+    url: /learn/biology/questions/how-is-a-phylogenetic-tree-constructed-and-why-is-it-important-in-biology
 related_article5:
-    id: 166916
+    id: 166924
-    title: What processes are involved in growth and development, and how do nutrients play a role?
+    title: >-
+        What is the concept of fitness in the context of differential reproductive success?
     subject: Biology
-    url: /learn/biology/questions/what-processes-are-involved-in-growth-and-development-and-how-do-nutrients-play-a-role
+    url: /learn/biology/questions/what-is-the-concept-of-fitness-in-the-context-of-differential-reproductive-success
 ---

 &nbsp;